The hierarchy of British domestic

 One might wonder how people could live on such small incomes.
 Even when the value of room, board and clothes were added in these salaries still represent a poverty existence by today's standards.
 Part of the reason they were able to survive is because their lives were so simple (no car to pay off, no insurance, no phone bills, no electric bills, no water, waste and property tax bills, etc.) that they didn't require as much.
 Additionally, with the typical work schedule being 16-hours a day, 7-days a week they didn't have much time to spend their income on entertainment... of which there wasn't much.

 Such conditions seem horrendous to us today, but it needs to be remembered that the work ethic was completely different 100 years ago.
 Today we work with the mind set that we do so mainly to get ahead in the world and pay for possessions and activities that bring us pleasure or satisfaction.
 Back then people worked to survive.
 Without any form of social security if you didn't earn a salary you starved to death, or froze to death in winter, or died of disease.
-There were no societal safety nets to catch you if you lost your job and nor unions to fund your retirement.
+There were no societal safety nets to catch you if you lost your job nor unions to protect you from abitrary dismissal.

 While the life of a servant was unbelievably hard, many nonetheless considered themselves lucky to have food to eat and a roof over their heads regardless of the pay.
 They had a perspective born from a desperate need for survival and this went a long way toward sustaining them.
 Additionally, many began service at very young ages and were conditioned to accept it as a natural lifestyle.

 Victorian Servants at www.ourwardfamily.com/victorian_servants.htm is an outstanding webpage for detailed information about the duties and life styles of most of the servants mentioned on this page.